After several nervous months in withdrawal, I celebrated the return of the Hostess Cupcake. But I was wary.

 So what do I think of this snack cake version of crystal meth?
 It’s ok.
 Happy to have them back but…

 First of all, all snack food has changed.
 Mostly for the worse.
-Honeymaid graham crackers taste like cardboard.
+Honeymaid graham crackers taste like cardboard and smell terrible.
 Devilsfood cookies are approaching the size of a quarter and are simply disappointing.
 And don’t even get me started on how badly Keebler Chips suck.
 The sad stories abound in the cookie aisle.
 Nutritionists have hounded snack producers to reduce & remove those tasty saturated fats.
 Whole grain has crowded out good old white flour.
 The argument?
 It’s better for you.
 I don’t get it.
 This is snack food not my sustenance.
 If I otherwise balance my diet, I want to eat my share of crap.
 It’s not to be.